Semiott/VerityNet/README.md

 - AAVE Protocol Governance using RANDAO
 - Chainlink Market Adapter Validation using Staking Validators
 - AAVE Market Adaptors using Chainlink External Adapters
+- TokenSwap and TokenDAO Contracts on Graph protocol
+- TokenSwap and TokenDAO integration with StarkEx

 # Value Proposition
 People can use VerityNet to verify if the Loans are tokenized based on valid proofs and they can verify the Loan Token Swap.
 They can also use VerityNet to swap between NFT collateral backed loans and fungible collateral backed loans in a seamless manner.
 The following are the innovative components of VerityNet.